top of page

 SISTERS' ISLANDS

-Named for a legend that two sisters were blown away by a storm and each landed on one of the islands, these two getways have plenty of scenic beaches.
-Snorkelling is a favorite pastime here—the surrounding waters hold some of the richest reefs around, with both hard and soft corals.
+Named for a legend of two sisters who were blown away by a storm and landed on separate islands, these two getaways have plenty of scenic beaches.
+Snorkelling is a favourite pastime here—the surrounding waters hold some of the richest reefs around, with both hard and soft corals.

 How to get there: